 Healthcare Translation Research Group

-The Healthcare Translation Group is focused on high-impact research in regenerative medicine (cell, gene, immuno-therapies and tissue engineering) and e-health – including medicines optimisation and supply chain security.
+The Healthcare Translation Group is focused on high-impact research in regenerative medicine (cell, gene, immuno-therapies and tissue engineering) and digital health – including medicines optimisation, supply chain security and implementation science/evaluation of digital technologies.
 This is complemented by research into critical enabling infrastructure including novel regulatory pathways, clinical adoption, biomanufacturing, reimbursement and intellectual property.

 Advanced therapeutics clinical translation and cell therapy commercialisation